upenndigitalscholarship/prima/README.md

 - System for handling large media, adds a text pointer to a repo pointing to a large file
 - Git’s system of tracking diffs doesn’t work with these files, so it saves full copies of every version in your Git repository.
 - A paid service from MSFT (1G free)
+- GitLab can redirect large files to S3.

+policy:
+- push assets to GitHub as in the past
+- large image files can be stored in IIIF
+- video should be in a streaming service such as Vimeo
+- large audio can go in S3 (how to handle cms, manual entry of uris?)

 ## Deployment
 Many workflows currently trigger GitHub Actions and Pages deployment on every commit.